aelashkin/STACHE/README.md

 ## Reproducing paper results

 1. **Install** as above.
-2. Download our released checkpoints (⬇ link once published) into `data/experiments/models/`.
+2. Models shown in the paper are already downloaded in `data/experiments/models/`.
 3. Run the corresponding `scripts/run_*` helper—each script sets the exact seeds and configs used in the paper.
-4. Generated artefacts (YAML, PNGs) reproduce Figures 2–5 and Tables 1–2 of the manuscript.
+4. Generated artefacts (YAML, PNGs) reproduce Figures and Tables for Minigrid and TaxiV3 of the manuscript.

 ---